The Importance of Heat Flux in Quasi-Parallel Collisionless Shocks: Heat Flux in the Jump Conditions

-The momentum and energy flux in Fig.~\ref{fig:avg_jumps} confirm what was evident from the upstream distribution functions of Fig.~\ref{fig:M}; the non-thermal particles have a zeroth order contribution to the upstream terms in the jump conditions, in the pressure flux (purple line, second panel), enthalpy density flux (purple line, third panel) and heat flux density (orange line, third panel).
-While each of these terms are comparable to either the momentum or bulk energy density flux in the upstream flow, the energy flux panel reveals a critical relationship between these terms.
-In the upstream region, the heat flux density is nearly equal in magnitude and opposite in sign to the enthalpy flux that has been enhanced by the non-thermal particles.
-Physically this corresponds to the non-thermal particles traveling away from the shock, carrying energy with them.
+While each of these terms are comparable to either the momentum or bulk energy flux density in the upstream flow, the energy flux panel reveals a critical relationship between these terms.
+In the upstream region, the heat flux density is nearly equal in magnitude and opposite in sign to the enthalpy flux density that has been enhanced by the non-thermal particles.
+Physically, this corresponds to the non-thermal particles traveling away from the shock and carrying energy with them.
+This claim is supported by the brown line in panel (c) of Figure~\ref{fig:avg_jumps} which shows the normalized approximate enthalpy flux density due to the non-thermal population (as detailed in Appendix~\ref{apdx:QPflux} and \ref{apdx:jumpheatbal} ), which becomes comparable to the total enthalpy flux density (purple line).
 In the upstream region, the sum of all of the components (black line) is almost exactly equal to the ram energy density flux (red line), which confirms that the heat and enthalpy flux densities negate one another.
 This cancellation can be interpreted as the balancing of the non-thermal diffusive flux away from the shock with the advection of the non-thermal population towards the shock with the thermal population's bulk flow.
-This result suggests that the non-thermal population does not contribute to the upstream energy budget and therefore should not be included in definition of the Mach number.
-We will show this accounts for the compression ratio exceeding the standard prediction shown in Fig.~\ref{fig:compress}.
+This result suggests that the non-thermal population does not contribute to the upstream energy budget.
+However, this cancellation allows us to close the RH-jump conditions without invoking the precursor or describing the non-thermal particles using the Parker equation as done in previous predictions for CR-modified shocks \citep{caprioli+09a}.